gokceneraslan/Dizimag/plugin.video.dizimag/README.rst

 ~~~~~
 * Implement getting and saving user login information.

 * Categorize Turkish and English TV show in the first menu.
+(Done)

 * Find a way to hide fake episode entries and get rid of "Episode not found" error.